webgriffe/SyliusAkeneoPlugin/README.md

 ### Product associations importer

 Another provided importer is the **product associations importer** (`Webgriffe\SyliusAkeneoPlugin\ProductAssociations\Importer`).
 This importer imports the Akeneo products associations to the analog Sylius products associations.
 The association types must already exist on Sylius with the same code they have on Akeneo.

+### Attribute options importer

+Another provided importer is the **attribute options importer** (`\Webgriffe\SyliusAkeneoPlugin\AttributeOptions\Importer`).
+This importer imports the Akeneo simple select and multi select attributes options into Sylius select attributes.
+The select attributes must already exist on Sylius with the same code they have on Akeneo.

 ## Contributing